-The Company's financial instruments during the periods reported consist of cash and cash equivalents, marketable securities, accrued interest receivable, prepaid research and development expenses, other prepaid expenses, other assets, accounts payable, accrued research and development expenses, accrued restructuring, and other accrued liabilities.
+The Company's financial instruments during the periods reported consist of cash and cash equivalents, marketable securities, accrued interest receivable, prepaid research and development expenses, other prepaid expenses and current assets, accounts payable, and accrued expenses.
 Fair value estimates of these instruments are made at a specific point in time based on relevant market information.
 These estimates may be subjective in nature and involve uncertainties and matters of significant judgment.
-The carrying amounts of financial instruments such as cash and cash equivalents, accrued interest receivable, prepaid research and development expenses, other prepaid expenses, other assets, accounts payable, and accrued expenses approximate the related fair values due to the short maturities of these instruments.
+The carrying amounts of financial instruments such as cash and cash equivalents, receivables, prepaid expenses, other current assets, accounts payable, and accrued expenses approximate the related fair values due to the short maturities of these instruments